Boston Electric Scooter Accident Lawyers

-Bird and Lime, two prominent dockless electric scooter companies in Massachusetts, are rapidly expanding and are adding more of these vehicles to our city streets.
-If you were severely hurt in an electric scooter wreck anywhere in Massachusetts, contact Crowe & Mulvey, LLP immediately at (617) 404-3417 or fill out a contact form to schedule your no-cost consultation with an experienced lawyer.
+Bird and Lime, two prominent dockless electric scooter companies in Boston, are rapidly expanding and are adding more of these vehicles to city streets.
+If you were severely hurt in an electric scooter wreck in Boston or anywhere in Massachusetts, contact Crowe & Mulvey, LLP immediately at (617) 404-3417 or fill out a contact form to schedule your no-cost consultation with an experienced lawyer.

 Why Do I Need a Lawyer?